rattxt/rattxt/README.md

 - 👋 Hi, I’m @rattxt
 - 👀 I’m interested in robotics
-- 🌱 I’m currently learning Arduino programming
+- 🌱 I’m currently learning Arduino & C++ programming
 - 📫 How to reach me: gift a crow a wax-sealed, hand-written note and something shiny and hope for the best.

 -                _     __,..---""-._                 ';-,